moead-framework/documentation/docs/documentation.rst

 Weight vectors
 --------------------------------------
 For the decomposition of the multi-objective problems, we need weight vectors.
-These weights are set by using a text file in the algorithm contructor with the parameter :code:`weight_file` and the parameter :code:`number_of_weight`.
+These weights are initialized by using a text file in the algorithm contructor with the parameter :code:`weight_file` and the parameter :code:`number_of_weight`.
-We propose weight files in this repository : https://github.com/moead-framework/data/tree/master/weights.
+We propose some examples of weight files in this repository : https://github.com/moead-framework/data/tree/master/weights.

 Aggregation function
 --------------------------------------

-The aggregation function is set in the algorithm contructor with the parameter :code:`aggregation_function`.
+The aggregation function is set as the parameter :code:`aggregation_function` in the algorithm contructor.

 ========================================= =========================================
 Common Name                               Name in the framework